The Secret to Thicker, Healthier Hair: How Often to Microneedle for Hair Loss

 So, what does the evidence say about average healing times for wounds this deep?
-Specifically, wounds incurred by medical grade needles at depths of 0.25mm to 2.0mm (the same ones people experiment with for hair loss).
+Medical grade needles can cause wounds at depths of 0.25 mm to 2.0 mm, which are the same ones used for hair loss treatment.

-The short-answer: we don’t yet know. this can be because following microneedling in human skin, we’ve yet to actually thoroughly study the three stages of wound-healing (aside from clotting): inflammation, proliferation, and maturation.
+The short-answer: we don’t yet know.
+After microneedling, we haven’t fully studied the three stages of wound-healing in human skin: inflammation, proliferation, and maturation.

 Stage 1: Inflammation of the scalp area

-This is why many of us feel comfortable employing a 0.5mm needling device on a daily basis, and why most clinical trials on microneedling have used 1.5mm to 2.0mm rollers with less frequencies (every 1-2 weeks).
+Many of us prefer to use a 0.5 mm needling device daily, while clinical trials on microneedling have used 1.5 mm to 2.0 mm rollers less frequently (every 1-2 weeks).